isomerpages/moe-concordpri/_departments/Science/Science.md

 <span style="color:#0000FF; font-size:18px"><b>Primary 3 to 5 - Creative Toy Making Workshop</b></span>
 <img style="width:40%" src="/images/Creative Toy Making Workshop.jpg">
 <br>
-Selected students were invited to attend the toy making workshop conducted by the Science Department.
+<p style="text-align:justify">Selected students were invited to attend the toy making workshop conducted by the Science Department.
 They were given opportunities to make a toy, play with the toy, discover the Science behind the toy, make the toy better by reflecting on his/her learning and brainstorm ideas for the toy-making competition to enter the Sony Creative Science Award 2022.

 <span style="color:#0000FF; font-size:18px"><b>Other Programmes</b></span>